justSusmi/Typewriter-AutoBot/README.md

-# Typefucker
+# Typefucke
-This is the Software which automaticaly fucks the website Typewriter.at
+This Software is for educational purposes only!
+I do not take responsibility for any actions or crimes.

 Install Python